-What I can tell you right here is that the framework does its best to give you freedom to access and customize every element in your graph and still keep a consistent inteface in order to keep the API managable and relatively easy to understand.
+What I can tell you right here is that the framework does its best to give you freedom to access and customize every element in your graph and still keep a consistent interface in order to keep the API manageable and relatively easy to understand.

 Not going too deeply into that, the way they achieve that is by incorporating a “style” object into most elements that you see on screen.
 These styles have mostly the same interface, so you always know how to change a color or increase a font size.
 And if that is not enough, often you have on option to substitute a CorePlot element with your own

 CALayer, effectively injecting your own visuals into the graph.
 This can be a lifesaver when your design requires something quite unusual and custom made.

 And while we are still on the topic of layers, CorePlot is entirely CALayer-backed, which makes the graphs highly interactive and animatable.